KU BEAN LAB

 Stefanie Stancato, Ph.D.

 Dr. Morris completed her Ph.D. in the Neuroscience Graduate Program at McMaster University in 2020, supervised by Dr. Amlung.
 Her dissertation examined differences in intracortical myelin via MRI between those with substance use disorders and healthy controls.
-She is also conducting studies examining resting state functional connectivity
+She is also conducting studies examining resting state functional connectivity,

 Dr. Morris completed her Ph.D. in the Neuroscience Graduate Program at McMaster University in 2020, supervised by Dr. Amlung.
 Her dissertation examined differences in intracortical myelin via MRI between those with substance use disorders and healthy controls.
 She is also conducting studies examining resting state functional connectivity, cortical thickness, and other brain correlates in people who use alcohol and other substances.
 Dr. Morris completed a postdoctoral fellowship at York University and is now an Assistant Professor of Psychology at the University of New Brunswick.